Vagus nerve compression in the neck: Symptoms and treatments

 - The nerves serve to regulate the parotid (saliva) gland.
 Dysfunction can cause too much or too little or no saliva production.

-- The Facial nerve was described above as providing taste sensation in the tongue.
+- The Facial nerve was described above as providing a taste sensation in the tongue.
 It does this by regulating two-thirds of the tongue’s surface.
 The glossopharyngeal nerve helps you taste food in the back third of your tongue.

 - Voice and swallowing dysfunction can occur if the vagus and glossopharyngeal nerve send distorted messages to the stylopharyngeus muscle which lifts the larynx out of the way when you are eating.